dcunited001/dcunited001.github.io/_drafts/2016-08-17-from-the-parapets-of-alexandria-ethics-of-censorship.md

 ### Academic Institutions

+- these people will be motivated by a fear that free discussion will be stifled

+### The People

+- consumers, plaintiffs, regular people
+  - these people will be motivated by fear (of technology and tech-powered terrorism)
+    - fear will be the strongest motivation here.

 So, we see some major forces driving the debate around free speech.
 - is there a better term than "forces" ?
 - corporate forces (seeking to establish a cartel/monopolism/etc